Blue Monday (comics): Inbetween Days

 This collection consists of the holiday-themed one-shots "Dead Man's Party" (Halloween), "Lovecats" (Valentine's Day), and "Nobody's Fool" (St. Patrick's Day and April Fool's Day).

 "Dead Man's Party": The gang attends a Halloween costume party at Erin's house but are stranded when there is a power failure.
 They pass the time by making up and telling horror stories.
-Victor tells a zombie apocalypse story that heavily references Return of the Living Dead, Bleu a gothic vampire romance based heavily on the original Dark Shadows, and Clover a parody of The Rocky Horror Picture Show.
+Victor tells a zombie apocalypse story that heavily references The Return of the Living Dead, Bleu a gothic vampire romance based heavily on the original Dark Shadows, and Clover a parody of The Rocky Horror Picture Show.
 Meanwhile, a pair of supernaturally floating Jesus heads (knocked off a statue in a cemetery in a previous story) keep trying to kill Clover because they mistake her devil costume for the real thing.
 The heads may be a tongue-in-cheek homage to the Hexham Heads as they are similar to size and are responsible for unwanted paranormal activity.

 "Lovecats": a Valentine's Day dance is approaching and Victor tries to work up the courage to ask Clover.
 There is a flashback scene to an earlier Valentine's Day dance when Bleu met Clover, Alan and Victor for the first time.
 After many complications, Victor and Clover kiss and begin a covert relationship.

 "Nobody's Fool Part 1: Everything's Gone Green": It's St. Patrick's Day, and Clover is in a foul mood because of the Irish stereotyping that accompanies the holiday.
 After drinking too much punch, she dreams that she is made to work as a scantily-clad "booth babe" at a convention attended by lecherous leprechauns.

 "Nobody's Fool Part 2: Everybody Plays the Fool": While reminiscing on his birthday (April 1) about his younger days, Victor dresses up in his old Goth makeup and clothing and is spotted dancing in his bedroom by Bleu and Clover.
 To avoid being embarrassed by their gossip, he shows up to school looking like Robert Smith of The Cure, intending to pass it off later as an April Fool's Day joke.
 When all the girls at school swoon over him, though, Victor decides he may have a good thing going.

 Inbetween Days also includes the short story "Blue Belles," a crossover with Paul Dini's Jingle Belle.
 The gang has a memorable Christmas Eve encounter with Santa's wayward daughter.